What is the objective of the ICT in Culture survey?

 To produce indicators and statistics that allow representing and understanding the access, adoption, and appropriation of information and communication technologies (ICT) by Brazilian cultural facilities.
 It also aims to investigate the impacts of ICT on the internal work of institutions and their relationship with their audiences.

-What is the importance of research?
+What is the importance of the survey?

-Research contributes to the development of the Internet in Brazil and to the construction of public policies related to the use of technologies by Brazilian cultural equipment, aiming to expand their reach and promote access to culture.
+The survey contributes to the development of the Internet in Brazil and to the construction of public policies related to the use of technologies by Brazilian cultural equipment, aiming to expand their reach and promote access to culture.

-Who supports the research?
+Who supports the survey?

 The interviews are conducted with managers of cultural facilities across the country, including archives, listed properties, libraries, cinemas, museums, cultural points, and theaters.

-How is the research conducted?
+How is the survey conducted?

-The research is conducted by telephone through a structured questionnaire, developed to understand the profile of the institutions, their presence on the Internet, access to ICT, and the use of these technologies in their internal operational routine, in the relationship with their audiences, and in the formation of digital collections.
+The survey is conducted by telephone through a structured questionnaire, developed to understand the profile of the institutions, their presence on the Internet, access to ICT, and the use of these technologies in their internal operational routine, in the relationship with their audiences, and in the formation of digital collections.

 The interviews are conducted by researchers from Ipec, the research institute responsible for collecting the information.